William Curry Holden: Marriages and later years

 Holden was twice married.
 His first wife, Olive Price Holden (1903–1937), died eleven years after their marriage.
 She studied anthropology at the University of Texas at Austin, where she became a student of southwestern cultures and adobe construction.
 While at Texas Tech, she worked at the library as an instructor and a reference librarian and helped to organize the early program for the Tech Anthropology Department.
 She established the Koshari social club for women, which became Phi Beta Phi.
 She was instrumental in designing and spurring the construction of the adobe residential complex south of campus.
 A Texas Tech memorial fund, the Olive Price Holden Memorial Endowment, underwrites the purchase of books for the Southwest Collect and Special Collections Library.

 On March 26, 1939, Holden married Frances Virginia "Fran" Holden née Mayhugh.

 Holden retired from Texas Tech in 1970.
-During his retirement, he and Frances built the Adobe Row neighborhood of houses in Pueblo-revival style, to serve as inexpensive accommodations for faculty and students at McMurry.
+During his retirement, he and Frances built the Adobe Row neighborhood of houses in Lubbock, Pueblo-revival style, to serve as inexpensive accommodations for faculty and students at Texas Tech.
 These buildings are listed in the National Register of Historic Places and are designated as state and city archaeological and historic landmarks.

 Holden died on April 21, 1993, at the age of ninety-six.

 William and Frances Holden are interred in the family plot with his parents and first wife at the City of Lubbock Cemetery.
 Frances's grave is not specifically marked.
 They were Methodist.